 - “Class C” wine licenses allow the sale of wine for consumption only on the premises and allow the carryout of a single opened (resealed) bottle if sold with a meal.

 - Temporary “Class B” licenses (often called picnic licenses) allow retail beer and/or wine sales, at temporary events like fairs and festivals.
 Only certain organizations qualify for such a license.
 They must be bona-fide clubs, county or local fair associations, churches, lodges, or societies that have been in existence for at least six months, and may not operate for pecuniary gain, selling alcohol beverages only incidental to their operation.

 There are several other locally-issued licenses or state-issued permits that allow retail sale of alcohol beverages under certain circumstances.
 However, the license types listed above are the most common.

-For complete licensing information, visit the Important Links section of this page.
+For complete licensing information, visit the Additional Resources section of this page.